-military orders
+- military orders

-- SAP appeals are not retroactive and must be submitted prior to the end of the semester for which a student would like consideration to regain eligibility.
+- SAP appeals are not retroactive and must be submitted before census date for which a student would like consideration to regain eligibility.

 PLEASE NOTE: You are responsible for any fees incurred in the event that your appeal is not approved.
 Please plan ahead.